mega-arbuz/apk-release-deploy/README.md

 This script is used in my GitLab CI/CD for Android projects.
 The process is described in this article [https://medium.com/@snd.oleg/android-gitlab-ci-cd-sign-deploy-3ad66a8f24bf](https://medium.com/@snd.oleg/android-gitlab-ci-cd-sign-deploy-3ad66a8f24bf)

+Sample project that is using this script for CI/CD [https://gitlab.com/arbuz/android-ci-cd](https://gitlab.com/arbuz/android-ci-cd)

 ## Motivation
 I created this for Gitlab CI, when I had a problem making build/release artifacts public.
 This script is the last stage for Android CI/CD process and may be helpful in following cases: